tarun-954/civic-connect/backend/ml/README.md

-# ML Pothole Detection Service
+# ML Civic Issue Detection Service

-This directory contains the ML service for detecting potholes in images.
+This directory contains the ML service for detecting various civic issues (potholes, garbage, construction, etc.) in images.

+## ⚠️ IMPORTANT: Setup Required

+**If you see "Python not available, using MOCK Node.js image analysis"** in your logs, you need to set up Python.
+See [PYTHON_SETUP.md](./PYTHON_SETUP.md) for detailed instructions.

 ## How It Works